pdeona/-react-firebase-subscribable/README.md

 `react-firebase-subscribable` is a component library for handling Firebase Authentication and Firestore/RTDB subscriptions.

 ### Deprecated: This README is being revised to reflect the API for 2.0.0.
-Cuurent examples may not work with the `master` branch
+Current examples may not work with the `master` branch

 ## Table of Contents